rcanton/avs-embedded-labs/README.md

     - AVS NSX-T Username
     - AVS NSX-T cloudadmin password

-> If you need advanced text editor, you can either Install VSCode, or use the online version throw Internet browser (Edge) by going to https://vscode.dev/
+> If you need advanced text editor, you can either install VSCode, or use the online version through Internet browser (**Edge**) by going to https://vscode.dev

 #### Ready for Deployment